OsamaMaani/Interpreter-Visualizer/README.md

 By using this application you will be able to:<br />
 1- Visualize any part of your code in the front-end part of an interpreter or a compiler.<br />
 2- Try and error your understanding of the compiler theory subject.<br />
-3- Know where your code can fail in the fron-end part.<br />
+3- Know where your code can fail in the front-end part.<br />
 4- Use it as a professor in the university or in the lab class to help you deliver your lectures the best way possible.<br />

 ## Table of content: